Welcome to BSc (Hons) Maritime and Defence Studies

 Dissertation in Strategic Studies (Core)

 This module will focus on research methods and study skills.
 The teaching of research methods is underpinned by Bloom's taxonomy of educational objectives, and will prime learning about knowledge generation and management, the process of comprehension, the application of different forms of analysis, the synthesis of new insights, critical evaluation, and ethical issues in research and the presentation of results.
-The learner should apply these research methods throughout their dissertation; when designing and planning the project and when the researching and writing the dissertation itself.
+Students should apply these research methods throughout their dissertation; when designing and planning the project and when the researching and writing the dissertation itself.
 The process of completing the dissertation will be academically supervised.

 How you are assessed